ARMmbed/mbed-os-5-docs/docs/reference/api/storage/storage.md

 ##### The scope of the LittleFS

 The "little" in the little file system comes from the focus on both keeping resource usage low and keeping the scope self-contained.
 Aside from the three targeted issues above, there is a heavy restriction against bloat in this software module.
-Instead, additional features are pushed to separate layers in the powerful BlockDevice API that drives the Mbed OS storage stack.
+Instead, we push additional features to separate layers in the BlockDevice API that drives the Mbed OS storage stack.
 This gives Mbed OS a tool for remaining flexible as technology used by IoT devices develops.

 ### Partitioning